Vyral/greg-harrelson-recruiting/_drafts/what-are-the-biggest-challenges-facing-agents-in-todays-market.md

 {% include youtube.html %}

-I’ve been seeing agents struggle more and more with certain aspects of the real estate business.
-These are the three problems I’ve noticed the most.
+<center>I’ve been seeing agents struggle more and more with certain aspects of the real estate business.
+These are the three problems I’ve noticed the most.</center>

 I’m always keeping an eye on the market, so today I want to talk about three of the challenges I see real estate agents facing right now when trying to build their business or break through to the next level: